Chery C5 vs Hyundai Kona

 The Verdict

-The Hyundai Kona takes 4 of 7 key spec categories.
-The Hyundai Kona will save you roughly $86 a year in fuel.
-The Chery C5 adds peace of mind with a longer 7-year warranty.
+The Hyundai Kona takes 5 of 5 key spec categories and comes in at a lower price.
+The Hyundai Kona will save you roughly $200 a year in fuel.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions